Sunday, February 15, 2009

 Our trip started with a long drive from Lexington down Interstate 75, around Somerset, over to Monticello, and south into Tennessee.
 Once we got into Tennessee we were shocked to find the road blocked by a friendly Tennessee State Park Ranger who informed us that an 18 wheeler was stuck half-on and half-off the road ahead.
 Luckily, we were barely able to squeeze past the stranded tractor trailer and made left the paved road at the Divide Road.
 From there we spent about another half hour traversing gravel roads to the Terry Cemetery.

 Terry Cemetery marks the point of the trailhead.
 From there we hit the trail, first ascending, then descending to the Maude's Crack Overlook.
 It is an impressive overlook there, with views of surrounding vertical walls of sandstone.
-It is also at this point that Maude's Crack becomes evident.
-Maude's Crack is a narrow crack in the sandstone that descends to the valley floor in an almost ramp-like manner.
-It was a lot of fun traversing the crack.
+We had a quick snack there.

 Finally we rejoined the John Muir Trail where we hiked .9 miles back to Maude's Crack.
 From there we ascended back up the crack, along the trail and to our car.
 It was an interesting hike.